Report on Government Services 2023

 The comparability of emergency department waiting times data across jurisdictions can be influenced by differences in data coverage and clinical practices — in particular, the allocation of cases to urgency categories.
 The proportion of patients in each triage category who were subsequently admitted can indicate the comparability of triage categorisations across jurisdictions and thus the comparability of the waiting times data (table 12A.13).

-Nationally in 2020-21, all patients in triage category 1 were seen within the clinically appropriate timeframe.
-For all triage categories combined, an estimated 71 per cent of patients were seen within triage category timeframes (table 12.2).
+Measure 1: In 2021-22, all category 1 patients were seen within clinically appropriate timeframes, except in SA and Tasmania.
+For all triage categories combined, an estimated 67 per cent of patients were seen within triage category timeframes (table 12.2).

 3. Waiting times for admitted patient services